 If you are detained, but not booked within a reasonable period of time, your attorney may go to a judge and obtain a writ of habeas corpus.
 A writ of habeas corpus is an order issued by the court instructing the police to bring you before the court so that a judge may decide if you are being lawfully held.

 Have Your Case Reviewed For Free

 Obviously, timing is important and your freedom is paramount.
 The assistance of experienced legal counsel can help make sure that you don't miss the opportunities these ticking clocks present.
-Get a free consultation with a local attorney to get started.
+Get a free evaluation from a local attorney to get started.